 We see a prayer of thanksgiving from David.
 He is saying that with just one blow of your hand, you could destroy me.
 You have removed the blow of your hand against me.

 Psalm 39:11 “When thou with rebukes dost correct man for iniquity, thou makest his beauty to consume away like a moth: surely every man [is] vanity.
 Selah.”

 God is not impressed with colorful clothes and great jewels, when we stand before HIM.
 The High Priest, when he went in to the Holy of Holies to represent the people to God, wore nothing but white linen garments.
 He did not wear any jewels or fine clothing.
 We have nothing to offer to God.
 The garments the High Priest wore represented the garments Jesus has clothed all the Christians in.
 These white linen garments represent the garments of the saints, which have been washed in the blood of the Lamb and made white.
-The beauty that man has before God, is the righteousness that the Lord Jesus clothed them in.
-The man without this garment that Jesus provides all who believe, is filthy rags.
+The beauty that men have before God, is the righteousness that the Lord Jesus clothed them in.
+Man’s deeds without this garment that Jesus provides all who believe, are as filthy rags.

 “Selah”: In this case would mean think on these things.

 Psalm 39:12 “Hear my prayer, O LORD, and give ear unto my cry; hold not thy peace at my tears: for I [am] a stranger with thee, [and] a sojourner, as all my fathers [were].”